SquadFM/Squad-Field-Manual/README.md

 - Squad is about playing your role within a team.
 Sometimes that means rolling in kills, Squad-score, and glory.
 Sometimes that means sitting on a hill for 30 minutes watching the world go by.
 Remember: it’s not all about you.
 The game is not about you.
 - When you’re playing Squad, whatever you’re doing and whatever your role is, your actions should be, in some way, related to the team’s objectives and/or the objectives of the particular game mode that you’re playing.
 - Think about the objectives constantly and ask yourself: "Is what I am doing right now positively contributing to the team?", "What could I be doing better?", "What could we be doing better?".
 This focus on playing the objective should be your preeminent concern for the entire round.
 Irrespective of what the 40 other players on your team are doing, you can make a difference by playing the objective.
 Sometimes, one player is all it takes to tip the balance in a firefight, on a flag zone, or at a FOB.
 Get your arse onto the point.
 Get behind some cover.
 Dig in.
 Help out.
+- Your first 20 hours will be about learning and making mistakes.
+You have to go through it.
+It gets fun when you know the basics.
+- Also you should know you are not the slave of the squad you joined.
+If you don't like your SL or teammates join another squad.
+Play with a squad that sticks together.
+Also, if you choose the medic role instead of HAT or MG your SL will have less expections from you.
+- You may meet shitty people (like in any game), but fortunately, they're very much the minority in the Squad community.
+Much like other games, there are a few loudmouth assholes, and a shitload of friendly players who're happy to help you learn.

 [Back to top](#content)